2.Teaching Nouns: What do you have in your pockets?

 -The teacher writes up ‘two pens’ and highlights the plural ‘s’.

--The teacher writes up four pencils.
+-Then they write up four pencils.

--The teacher writes up eight pens.
+-Next, they write up eight pens.

 So at this stage, the board looks like this:

-Introducing ‘a’
+Introducing ‘a

--The teacher explains that in English a single noun is indicated using ‘a’ (or ‘an’).
-The teacher crosses out ‘one pencil’.
+The teacher explains that a single noun is indicated using ‘a (or ‘an’) in English.

 Subtitle for This Block